Local Chapter Resources

 6. Collaborate with NKF local office(s) to develop, promote, and execute local patient and professional programming.

-8. Positively represent the National Kidney Foundation and the National Councils.
+9. Positively represent the National Kidney Foundation at all times, in all spaces.

 Check out our Policies & Best Practices for more detail.